garyduydo/Resource-and-Task-Manager/README.md

-# Virtual Scroll Administration System (VSAS)
+# Resource and Task Manager

 ## Overview

-VSAS is a command-line based resource and task management system built in Java.
+This is a command-line based resource and task management system built in Java.
 It provides functionalities for managing users and resources (referred to as "scrolls") through a secure, proxy-protected interface.
 The system includes administration capabilities, event logging, and a filesystem-based storage mechanism.

 ## Features